 In other words, any queries with an average position on the first three pages (1-30) in the “Position” column), but a CTR lower than approximately 1.25% are underperforming.

 We’ve identified a couple sample queries that fit out specifications:

 Queries “1” and “3” are getting 2,721 and 1,737 impressions respectively, and are receiving little to no clicks.
 They seem like great candidates.

 After you've identified a few of your underperforming queries, click on one.
 This will load a new page with only metrics for this specific query.

 By selecting the "PAGES" tab, you’ll see the URL on your site that is displayed for this query.

 You now know which piece of content to optimize, and a few specific queries associated with that page which already hold prominent search position.

 The whole point of The Bike Pump Technique is to capitalize on high-potential content and improve it in every single way to maximize CTR while increasing traffic, conversion and the likelihood of earning authoritative backlinks.

-That’s exactly what we did when we turned “8 Staggering Statistics About Responsive Web Design” into “13 Mind-Blowing Statistics About Responsive Web Design In 2018: Entering A Mobile-First World.”
+That’s exactly what we did when we turned “8 Staggering Statistics About Responsive Web Design” into “The Importance of Responsive Web Design in 2019: Living in a Mobile-first World.”